On the 3-colorability of triangle-free and fork-free graphs: Properties about good -cycles

 \section{Properties about good $5$-cycles}

 Recall that a $5$-cycle $C$ in $G$ is a good $5$-cycle if $|N^{\geq 2}(C)|$ is minimized.
 In this section, we prove a few useful properties about the structure of $G$ surrounding a good $5$-cycle $C$.
-In particular, we will show that no vertex of $G - C$ has two neighbors on $C$. \begin{lemma} Let $C$ be a good 5-cycle in $G$.
+In particular, we will show that no vertex of $G - C$ has two neighbors on $C$.
+We first need a technical lemma on the second neighborhood of a good $5$-cycle. \begin{lemma} Let $C$ be a good 5-cycle in $G$.
 If $N^3(C)=\emptyset$ then $E(G[N^2(C)])\ne \emptyset$. \end{lemma}

 \begin{proof} Suppose $N^3(C)=\emptyset$ and $E(G[N^2(C)])=\emptyset$.
 For $i\in [5]$, let $A_i = N(C)\setminus \cup_{j\in [5]\setminus \{i\}}N(v_j)$ and $B_i = N(v_{i-1})\cap N(v_{i+1})\cap N(C)$, where subscripts are taken modulo $5$.
 Then $N(C) = \cup_{i\in [5]} (A_i\cup B_i)$.